bSI-InfraRoom/MVD-Infra-Test-Instructions/E2a-TRST/TSTP/Dataset/README.md

 The following Drawings and visualisations describe the test case dataset to be modelled and certified.

 ![alt text](trackturnout_schematic.png)
+*alignment of turnout panel*
 ![alt text](trackturnout.png)
+*turnout panel drawing and element types*

 ## Supporting files